Kabir1240/Snake/README.md

 Update:
   -> Added an executable file.
 Just download the zip file, extract and run the exe.
 Highscores are stored in the data.txt file, don't cheat tho!
-  -> Running the exe file does open a command prompt, but ignore that please.
+  -> Running the exe file does open a console, but ignore that please.
 It's not a virus I promise :')
+  -> Removed the console from executable :)